Znarkus/share/README.md

 Share
 =====

 Simple app written in PHP for sharing files.
 Logs file hits to MySQL and Prowl (iOS).
 Utilizes nginx's X-Accel-Redirect to minimize the load.

+## Features

+* Perfect for home/office servers.
+Just drop a file in a folder to share it.
+* Handles >2GB file sizes even on 32 bit plattforms.
+* Growl notification for both desktop and mobile.
+* Tracks downloads.

 ## Sample nginx configuration